The Bankrate promise

-The current national average price of regular gas is $3.19 per gallon, which is about a full dollar increase over prices in 2020.
-While the higher price tag for gas is felt in every driver’s wallet, there may be some comfort in knowing that current prices have still not reached levels seen in 2008, which at one point cost drivers $4.11 per gallon.
-Gas prices have actually decreased overall in the last 10 years, although Americans are now seeing a significant increase compared to 2020.
+The current national average price of regular gas is $4.24 per gallon, which is more than a full dollar increase over prices in 2020.
+The higher price tag for gas is felt in every driver’s wallet, and the price has reached levels not seen since 2008, when gas cost drivers $4.11 per gallon.
+Gas prices have decreased overall in the past 10 years, but Americans are now seeing a significant increase compared to 2020.

 Numerous factors impact the price drivers pay at the pump, including the cost of crude oil, taxes, distribution and refining.
 Gas prices also depend on the ZIP code you fill up in, with states in the West paying the highest gas prices on average and Southeastern states paying the lowest.